portworx/px-docs/cli-reference.md

 25	970758537931791410	Feb 26 22:02:04 UTC 2017	NOTIFY		Volume operation success	Volume (Id: 970758537931791410 Name: clitest) HA updated from 1 to 2
 ```

-The same command can also be used to reduce the replication factor as well.
+The ha-update command can also be used to reduce the replication factor as well.

 ```
 sudo /opt/pwx/bin/pxctl volume ha-update clitest --repl=1 --node b1aa39df-9cfd-4c21-b5d4-0dc1c09781d8